ADODI Muse: A Gay Negro Ensemble collection

 Biographical / Historical

-The ensemble's founding members are Duncan E. Teague and Anthony Carl (Tony) Daniels.
+Duncan E. Teague and Anthony Carl (Tony) Daniels are the ensemble's founding members.
 Daniels died in an auto accident in 1998.
 Jerel Cooper was the group's first manager.

 The performance poets share stories that reflect the varied experiences within the Black gay community.
-Performances as well as community-based workshops are designed to address difficult topics surrounding HIV/AIDS, sexuality and freedom, bigotry and homophobia, silence and fear within the Black community.
+Performances and community-based workshops are designed to address difficult topics surrounding HIV/AIDS, sexuality and freedom, bigotry and homophobia, silence and fear within the Black community.
 In addition to original works, the ensemble’s performances draw from prolific writers such as Audre Lorde, James Baldwin, Pat Parker and Essex Hemphill.

-The ensemble has collaborated with organizations such as Charis Books and More and Zami Inc. They have been featured performers at the National Black Arts Festival, the National Black Lesbian and Gay Leadership Forum, Black Gay Pride in Washington, D.C., In the Life Atlanta's Black Gay Pride Celebration, Atlanta Pride's AIDS Vigil and Cultural Celebration, Emory University's "Queering the South" Conference, and Gay Spirit Vision's "Spring Thing."
+The ensemble has collaborated with organizations such as Charis Books and More and Zami Inc. The group also has been featured performers at the National Black Arts Festival, the National Black Lesbian and Gay Leadership Forum, Black Gay Pride in Washington, D.C., In the Life Atlanta's Black Gay Pride Celebration, Atlanta Pride's AIDS Vigil and Cultural Celebration, Emory University's "Queering the South" Conference, and Gay Spirit Vision's "Spring Thing."

-ADODI Muse is no longer active, but reunites for occasional performances.
-Original members were Daniels, Teague and Malik M.L.
+ADODI Muse is no longer active but reunites for occasional performances.
+The original members were Daniels, Teague and Malik M.L.
 Williams.
-Current members are Teague, Williams and Anthony McWilliams, aka Anthony Antoine.
+Current members are Teague, Williams, and Anthony McWilliams, aka Anthony Antoine.

 Extent